 - Letter of attestation from the General Psychiatry Training Director stating all ACGME requirements will be completed in time for transfer to fellowship, as well as completion of CSVs.

 We will only rank applicants who have passed STEP III of USMLE.
-Those who match with us should have met our requirements for Clinical Skills Verification exams, and have completed all adult board requirements by July 1, 2016.
+Those who match with us should have met our requirements for Clinical Skills exams, and have completed all adult board requirements by July 1, 2017.
 Those who are entering child and adolescent as a 4th year may use their child training to meet the 12 additional month (time only) requirement of psychiatry towards adult requirements.

 Foreign citizens who wish to enter the United States for postgraduate training must comply with United States immigration laws, in addition to the application procedures described above.
 Foreign medical school graduates should contact: